 The 21 Best Things To Do in Bucharest, Romania

-Last Updated on April 29, 2024 by Sam
+Last Updated on November 17, 2025 by Sam

-Best things to do in Bucharest
+Best Things To Do in Bucharest

 1. The Old Town

 There are a number of specific sights to visit in the area, but you should also take the time to simply wander the streets and enjoy the historical centre of the city.
+Many of the streets in the area are still named after the types of vendors that they used to be home to, such as Selari (Saddlers) and Bacani (Grocers).

 In recent years Bucharest’s Old Town has undergone significant redevelopment to create a busy entertainment district complete with numerous restaurants, bars and clubs.
-It’s one of the best areas to stay in the city due to its central location, making it a great place for exploring as well as enjoying a drink or two in the evening!
+It’s one of the best areas to stay in the city due to its central location, making it a great place for exploring, as well as enjoying a drink or two in the evening!

 Walking around the Old Town at night is a great thing to do in Bucharest